Worick046/Computers-Sound-and-Music-Portfolio/notebook.md

 to the notes as they were just pure sine waves, I locked the melody so it does not go too high and become irritating and also does not go too low and mix with the bass chords.
 Last thing I did was add a rhythm generator that generates random rythms consisting of quarter and eighth notes.

+## 12/10/2024
+I built an AI model to classify instruments based on audio data.
+The model was a success and I was able to get a 86.2% accuracy in classifying the data.
+I wanted to try my hand at audio analysis for the final project because I have a great interest in data analysis.
+Through building this program I learned so much about how important context is to audio analysis.
+In some ways I was only able to get to a 86.2% accuracy.
+I used a model that only looked at frequencies in a snapshot of time.
+I have read that other models can be built to include how the frequencies change over time.
+It may or may not work too well on instruments that are playing a continuous sound as I don't imagine that would have a large amount of frequency change over time but maybe the start and end of an instruments sound are important.

+## 12/11/2024
+I have finished up the final course project for AI instrument classification including a more in depth comparison on how the model did with specific instruments.
+I made it able to be run from the command line as well as giving that capability to my other programs for grading purposes.